 Despite previous travel trials with the kids, I was almost looking forward to flying home this Christmas….almost.
 A night flight with two well-seasoned little travellers, an unlimited supply of movies, plenty of white noise and a nip of wine (for me) to assist with fragmented sleep.
 It should have been a piece of Christmas cake…

 Have you ever flown with children?
 Have you ever flown on your own with children?
 Don’t unless you have to.
 It is the curse of the expat wife.
-I remember somebody once asking Mr Incredible what it was like to fly with the kids.
+I remember somebody once asking my husband what it was like to fly with the kids.
 “Oh, it’s no bother”, he replied breezily.
 Yes, that would be because he’s never travelled solo with the children.
 It is a real treat and I would like to share just a few of my highlights with you.
 Continue reading →